 The Fort to Sea trail makes a great day hike if you have prepared well.
 There are sections of the trail that are steep, going both uphill and downhill, sections of the trail that can be slick and muddy, and areas without much vegetative cover.
 Know before you go what the weather will be like, where you are going, and how you will get back to your car (remember it is 6.5 miles ONE WAY).
-There is a bathroom at the trail head, at sunset beach, and about halfway through, but there are no water fountains, so make sure you bring plenty of water and snacks.
-Please also plan on packing out anything you pack in as there are not trash cans along the way.
-Check out our safety page for more tips to prepare for your hike, and stop in at the visitor center before you go to grab a trail map and check in with the ranger regarding any trail closures or dangerous conditions.
+There are bathrooms at the trail head, sunset beach, and about halfway through.
+There are no water fountains so make sure you bring plenty of water and snacks.
+Please also plan on packing out anything you pack in as there are no trash cans along the way.
+Check out our safety page for more tips to prepare for your hike, and stop in at the visitor center before you go to pay the entrance fee, grab a trail map and check in with the ranger regarding any trail closures or dangerous conditions.

 Your leashed dogs are welcome on the Fort to Sea trail, please pick up after them.

 To start the trail at Fort Clatsop, From Astoria, head south on U.S. Highway 101 and follow the signs to Fort Clatsop.
 From Seaside, head north on U.S. 101 and follow the signs.
-The Fort to Sea Trail starts at the park's Visitor Center.
+The Fort to Sea Trail starts at the Fort Clatsop Visitor Center in the picnic area.
 To start the trail at Sunset Beach, travel to just past Milepost 13 on U.S. 101 and turn onto Sunset Beach Lane.
 Drive to the Sunset Beach/Fort To Sea Trailhead parking lot.

 While the Fort to Sea Trail is navigable in any weather, please note that rain can make the trail slick in some places and muddy in others.
+The boardwalk and portions of the trail west of 101 can be under water during winter months.
 Be sure to check the weather and know what time the sun sets before your departure.

 Trails are open from dawn to dusk.
 The visitor center parking lot is gated, and closes at 5pm in the winter and 6pm in the summer.
 If you aren't sure you can make it back by that time it is best to park in the lot for the trailhead just south of the visitor center lot (look for the parking symbol on the map).